This page presents the Projects settings in Substance Designer, and the settings contained within.

 If a Photoshop document (*.PSD file) included in the Library has multiple layers, an option lets you display the content of each layer as a separate image entry in the Library.

-See the Customizing the Library section of the documentation for more information.
+See the Curating custom content and filters section of the documentation for more information.

 If you want to add your own MDL modules to the mdl section of the Library, you can add folders which include the modules in this list.